microsoft/moab-rl/README.md

 # Reinforcement Learning with Moab
 ## _Train an Agent to Balance Objects on a Platform_

-This repo provides the code and instructions for training and deploying a reinforcement learning (RL) agent that can balance objects on a physical device using sensors and actuators.
-The device is Moab, a hardware kit that helps you learn about autonomous systems in a fun and interactive way.
+Welcome to Moab: a hardware kit that helps you learn about autonomous systems in a fun and interactive way.
+In this repository, we'll help you get started by providing the basic code to train and deploy your own reinforcement learning (RL) agent.
+Your agent will learn to balance objects on the Moab device using sensors and actuators.

-The code includes a Python Gymnasium simulation environment for the Moab bot, as well as Python scripts for two popular RL frameworks: Stable Baselines3 and RLlib.
-The repo also provides Jupyter notebooks for assessing your trained agent in simulation, along with instructions for how to deploy it on the Moab hardware.
+Our code features a Python Gymnasium simulation environment for the Moab bot, along with Python scripts compatible with two popular RL frameworks: Stable Baselines3 and RLlib.
+If you’re curious about how well your trained agent performs, we’ve got you covered!
+Our repository also contains Jupyter notebooks for assessing your agent in simulation, as well as step-by-step instructions on deploying it to the Moab hardware.

 ## Getting Started